gungorhafize/gungorhafize.github.io1/_posts/2023-01-20-Deep-Dive-into-the-Kotlin-LiveData.markdown

 UI components can observe mergedData, and any alterations in liveDataOne or liveDataTwo will be automatically updated and reflected in the UI, providing real-time updates to the user interface based on changes in the observed LiveData sources.
 ## Using LiveData in Activity and Fragment 🖼️

-The difference between using LiveData in an Activity versus a Fragment lies on the lifecycle management.
+The difference between using LiveData in an Activity versus a Fragment lies on the lifecycle management..